 Requires high school driver education courses raise awareness about aggressive driving.

-NJEA supports S-266 (Greenstein).
-In an effort to bring awareness to the dangers of driving aggressively, this bill would require high school driver education courses, certain new driver brochures, and the driver’s license written exam to include aggressive driving information.
+NJEA supports S-266 (Greenstein, Bucco) / A-1013 (Benson, DeAngelo, Sumter, Wisniewski).
+In an effort to bring awareness to the dangers of driving aggressively, this legislation would require high school driver education courses, certain new driver brochures, and the driver’s license written exam to include aggressive driving information.

 Knowledge is power.
-S-266 serves to empower new drivers to understand the dangers of aggressive driving and will make them safer drivers.
+S-266 / A-1013 serves to empower new drivers to understand the dangers of aggressive driving and will make them safer drivers.